Roco0816/AD-Test/KPI NPS Report V 2.0.md

     -  An **overall NPS of 35 out of 100** shows signs of improvement to be made in the **product/process/company**.
     - We can **leverage NPS tables** to facilitate in-depth **analysis** by exploring **NPS scores** alongside specific customer attributes, gaining insights into **customer feedback** and **loyalty** based on different dimensions.

-# 4. Date Sources required to implement the KPI
+# 4. Required KPI Data Sources

 ## 4.1 Metric Granularity